 WELCOMING: wandering Jews • wondering Jews • those of Jewish heritage • non-Jews • multiracial relationships • families • interfaith relationships • couples • adult children of interfaith families • Jews by choice • people of color • singles • LGBTQIA folks

 Meet Jewish Gateways participant Dan Bodner

 Dan Bodner lives in Oakland with his children, Rebekah, 16 and Cole, 14.
-His significant other, Anna Colibri, is building a new website for Jewish Gateways, and he learned of Jewish Gateways through her.
+His significant other, Anna Colibri, worked as a consultant for Jewish Gateways, and he learned of Jewish Gateways through her.

 Dan had a bar mitzvah as a Reform Jew, and his daughter had a bat mitzvah.
 He struggled with his Jewish identity almost from the moment of his bar mitzvah.
 His experience of religion did not fit with the approach taken by the rabbis he encountered.

 Dan sees himself as an atheist with a spiritual connection to the world.
 He attended Jewish Gateways High Holiday services and he enjoyed what he found to be Rabbi Bridget's enlightened, modern approach.
 He especially liked being outside under the tent.
 Dan says that Rabbi Bridget gave a “Well done and meaningful sermon, without all the words that get in the way for me.”

 Dan founded and is the CEO of QuickHaven Transitional Shelters, which provides modular housing for people experiencing homelessness.
 Previously he worked as an information technology consultant for many years.

 Dan spent his childhood in New Jersey, went to school in New York, and eventually landed in California in 1986.
 His other interests include gardening, growing food, sustainability, and building things.
 He is a hobbyist home renovator and he put his cabinetry skills to use in making a new Torah ark for Jewish Gateways.